 In connection with the Recapitalization, the old revolving facility and the mortgage notes were repaid.
 The old revolving facility was pursuant to credit agreements with various banks that provided for an aggregate \$360 million of revolving credit facilities maturing in February 2000.
-This facility
+This facility provided variable-rate borrowings tied to market indexes plus a fixed margin.
+The mortgage notes consisted of a zero coupon First Mortgage Note due February 2001 and an 8.0% First Mortgage Note due February 2001, each held by Westinghouse.

 The term loans and revolving facility borrowings were made pursuant to a credit agreement ("Credit Agreement") entered into by and between WESCO Distribution, Inc., ("WESCO Distribution") a wholly owned subsidiary of WESCO and certain financial institutions.
 The Credit Agreement provides for three term loan facilities in an aggregate principal amount of \$270 million, consisting of Tranche A Term Loan, Tranche B Term Loan and a Delayed Draw Term Loan Facility, and a \$100 million Revolving Credit Facility.
-Tranche A Term Loan provides for aggregate borrowings of \$80 million, Tranche B Term Loan provides for aggregate borrowings of \$80 million, Tranche B Term Loan Facility provides for up to \$100 million aggregate principal.
+Tranche A Term Loan provides for aggregate borrowings of \$80 million, Tranche B Term Loan provides for aggregate borrowings of \$90 million and the Delayed Draw Term Loan Facility provides for up to \$100 million aggregate principal.
 The term loan facilities mature in various periods from 2004 through 2006.
-The Revolving Credit Facility provides for Canadian dollars.
+The Revolving Credit Facility provides for up to \$100 million of revolving credit denominated in U.S. dollars or Canadian dollars.
 The maximum Canadian sublimit is approximately \$46 million.
-The Revolving Credit Facility \$46 million.
+The Revolving Credit Facility matures in 2004.